sp1r/gurps4/docs/source/spells.rst

 Death Vision
 ============

+| **Prerequisite**: Magery 1.
-Regular
+| **Classest**: Regular
+| **Duration**: 1 second.
+| **Cost**: 2.
+| **Time to cast**: 3 seconds.

-The subject sees a vivid presenti- ment of his own death.
+The subject sees a vivid presentiment of his own death.
 This might be a vision of the future or a false vision from another possible future – but it is always chilling.
-The subject is mental- ly stunned until he can make his IQ roll to shake off the effects of the spell.
+The subject is mentally stunned until he can make his IQ roll to shake off the effects of the spell.

-This spell can also be useful to the sub- ject, by pointing out a possibly deadly hazard.
+This spell can also be useful to the subject, by pointing out a possibly deadly hazard.
-Duration: 1 second.
-Cost: 2.
-Time to cast: 3 seconds.
-Prerequisite: Magery 1.

 .. _sense_spirit:

 Sense Spirit
 ============

+| **Prerequisite**: Death Vision.
 Information; Area
+| **Base Cost**: 1/2.

 Tells the caster if there are any ghosts, spirits, undead, or similar supernatural entities within the area of effect.
-On a good roll, it gives a gen- eral impression of what kind of being is present.
+On a good roll, it gives a general impression of what kind of being is present.
 Caster may, at the time of casting, limit the spell to a specific type of entity, or exclude a given type.
-Base Cost: 1/2.
-Prerequisite: Death Vision.

 .. _summon_spirit:

 Summon Spirit
 =============

+| **Prerequisite**s: Magery 2 and Death Vision.
-Information; Resisted by
+Information; Resisted by spirit’s Will
-spirit’s Will
+| **Duration**: 1 minute.
+| **Cost**: 20 to cast; 10 to maintain.
+Halve these costs if the spell is cast at
+the site of death or over the corpse of the person being contacted.
+| **Time to cast**: 5 minutes.

 Lets the caster talk to the spirit of a dead person.
 The subject resists at -5 if he was a friend of the caster.
-If the spell succeeds, the subject will answer one question, to the best of his knowl- edge as of the time he died, and one more per minute he remains.
+If the spell succeeds, the subject will answer one question, to the best of his knowledge as of the time he died, and one more per minute he remains.

-If the spell fails, that caster (or cer- emonial group) may not summon that spirit again for one year.
-A critical fail- ure means the caster summoned a malign spirit, who lies deliberately.
+If the spell fails, that caster (or ceremonial group) may not summon that spirit again for one year.
+A critical failure means the caster summoned a malign spirit, who lies deliberately.

 Modifiers: -5 if you don’t know the subject’s full name. -1 if it has been more than a week since the subject’s death, -2 if more than a month, -3 if more than a year, -4 if more than 10 years, -5 if more than 50 years, and -6 if more than 500 years.
-Duration: 1 minute.
-Cost: 20 to cast; 10 to maintain.
-Halve these costs if the spell is cast at the site of death or over the corpse of the person being contacted.
-Time to cast: 5 minutes.
-Prerequisites: Magery 2 and Death
-Vision.

 .. _zombie:

 Zombie
 ======

+| **Prerequisite**s: Summon Spirit and Lend Vitality.
-Regular
+| **Classest**: Regular
+| **Duration**: The zombie remains animated until destroyed.
+| **Cost**: 8, multiplied by 1 + SM for creatures larger than human-sized.
+| **Time to cast**: 1 minute.

 The subject of this spell must be a relatively complete dead body.
-The condition of the corpse determines the
-result: a fresh body produces a zom- bie, a skeleton produces an animated skeleton, and an old, dry body pro- duces a walking mummy.
-The animat- ed corpse becomes an undead servant of the caster.
+The condition of the corpse determines the result: a fresh body produces a zom- bie, a skeleton produces an animated skeleton, and an old, dry body produces a walking mummy.
+The animated corpse becomes an undead servant of the caster.
 It attributes are based on those of the original body, as are its physical advantages and DX-based skills.
-It does not have the “soul,” men- tal traits, IQ-based skills, or memories of the living person.
+It does not have the “soul,” mental traits, IQ-based skills, or memories of the living person.
 The GM determines its exact abilities, as appropriate to the campaign.
-Duration: The zombie remains ani- mated until destroyed.
-Cost: 8, multiplied by 1 + SM for
-creatures larger than human-sized.
-Time to cast: 1 minute.
-Prerequisites: Summon Spirit and
-Lend Vitality.

 .. _turn_zombie:

 Turn Zombie
 ===========

+| **Prerequisite**: Zombie.
+(This spell is common among those who have Power Investiture.)
-Area
+| **Classest**: Area
+| **Duration**: Successfully turned undead will avoid the caster for one day.
+| **Base Cost**: 2.
+Cannot be maintained; must be recast.
+| **Time to cast**: 4 seconds.

-Inflicts 1d of injury on anything in the area that was animated using the
-Zombie spell; DR does not protect.
+Inflicts 1d of injury on anything in the area that was animated using the Zombie spell; DR does not protect.
 In addition, roll 1d for each zombie.
-On a
-1, it turns and flees from the caster.
+On a 1, it turns and flees from the caster.
-Duration: Successfully turned
-undead will avoid the caster for one day.
-Base Cost: 2.
-Cannot be main-
-tained; must be recast.
-Time to cast: 4 seconds.
-Prerequisite: Zombie.
-(This spell is common among those who have
-Power Investiture.)

 .. _summon_demon:

 Summon Demon
 ============

+| **Prerequisite**s: Magery 1 and at least one spell from each of 10 different colleges.
-Special
+| **Classest**: Special
+| **Time to cast**: 5 minutes.
+| **Duration**: Until the demon’s task is done, or one hour, whichever is less.
+| **Cost**: 1 point per 10 character points used to build the demon.
+Minimum energy cost is 20 (although this will not always summon a 200- point being).
+Those tempted to summon powerful demons should bear in mind that such demons tend to have high Will, with all that implies for control ...

-This is the version of Planar
-Summons (p.
-247) that raises demons;
+This is the version of Planar Summons that raises demons;
 see that spell description for details.
 If the caster fails to control the demon, it always attacks him!
-If he manages to control the demon and give it a com- mand, the demon carries out the letter of its orders, doing its best to pervert their spirit to the caster’s disfavor.
+If he manages to control the demon and give it a command, the demon carries out the letter of its orders, doing its best to pervert their spirit to the caster’s disfavor.
 It also works incidental mischief, unless specifically instructed not to.
-Duration: Until the demon’s task is done, or one hour, whichever is less.
-Cost: 1 point per 10 character
-points used to build the demon.
-Minimum energy cost is 20 (although this will not always summon a 200- point being).
-Those tempted to sum- mon powerful demons should bear in mind that such demons tend to have high Will, with all that implies for con- trol . . .
-Time to cast: 5 minutes.
-Prerequisites: Magery 1 and at least one spell from each of 10 different colleges.

 .. _banish:

 Banish
 ======

+| **Prerequisite**s: Magery 1 and at least one spell from each of 10 different colleges.
-Special; Resisted by Will
+| **Classest**: Special; Resisted by Will
+| **Cost**: 1 point per 10 character points the subject is worth.
+Minimum
+energy cost is 10.
+The caster does not know in advance how much energy the spell will require, and may fall unconscious or even wound himself in casting the Banish.
+| **Time to cast**: 5 seconds.
+Modifiers: +4 if the caster knows the entity’s “true name”; -5 if the cast- er does not know the subject’s plane of origin ... and an extra -1 if he believes he knows where the creature came from, but is wrong!

-This spell sends an extradimen- sional visitor (e.g., a demon) back to its plane of origin.
+This spell sends an extradimensional visitor (e.g., a demon) back to its plane of origin.
 It can only be cast if the caster is in his home dimension.
-In an alien plane, you could not “ban- ish” yourself back home, but a native of that plane could banish you.
+In an alien plane, you could not “banish” yourself back home, but a native of that plane could banish you.
 This spell does not work on a creature that is already in its home dimension.

-Resolve the Banish attempt as a
-Quick Contest: the caster’s Banish skill vs. the subject’s Will.
+Resolve the Banish attempt as a Quick Contest: the caster’s Banish skill vs. the subject’s Will.
 If the caster wins, the subject immediately returns to its home plane.
 It cannot return for one month.
 Anything that it brought with it when it appeared (e.g., weapons) vanishes with it.
 Other things it may be carrying (e.g., screaming victims) stay behind.
-Note that certain powerful crea- tures are resistant or even immune to this spell.
+Note that certain powerful creatures are resistant or even immune to this spell.
-Modifiers: +4 if the caster knows the entity’s “true name”; -5 if the cast- er does not know the subject’s plane of origin . . . and an extra -1 if he believes he knows where the creature came from, but is wrong!
-Cost: 1 point per 10 character
-points the subject is worth.
-Minimum energy cost is 10.
-The caster does not know in advance how much energy the spell will require, and may fall unconscious or even wound himself in casting the Banish.
-Time to cast: 5 seconds.
-Prerequisites: Magery 1 and at least one spell from each of 10 different col- leges.

 **********************